DSSS24/DSSS24.github.io/curriculum.md

 To participate in the summer school students need to master the **basics in Linear Algebra and Analysis** and have an **advanced level in Python programming**.

-Preparatory material to reach a bsaic level in **Machine Learning** will be distributed beforehand.
+Preparatory material to reach a basic level in **Machine Learning** will be distributed beforehand.
 It is expected that the students prepare themselves with these documents for the summer school.

 English Level B2 is compulsory.

-## Programme structure
+## Program structure
-During the mornings, you will receive inputs and lectures, followed by structured excercises in a lab.
+During the mornings, you will receive inputs and lectures, followed by structured exercises in a lab.
 In the afternoon you will work in teams on a challenge /task as project work.

 At the end of week two (part ZHAW SoE), the teams will present their solutions to a jury.

 Topical and touristic excursion complement the academic curriculum.

-## Programme (tbc)
+## Program (tbc)

 [DOWNLOAD THE DRAFT SYLLABUS OF THE CURRICULUM](assets/images/Syllabus_v3_web_Dec23.pdf)